harrellbm/Communication-Manager-Electron/README.md

 - **Main Process**:  This process is the hub of the application.
 It is responsible for coordinating all of the other processes and handling backend tasks (saving files, etc.).
 - **Index Process**: This process is the main window of the application.
 It holds three tabs: Home, Initiative, and Message Manager.
 Each of these tabs will be explained in more depth later.
-- **Editor Process**: This process is a seperate popup window that handles message editing, saving and copying.
+- **Message Editor Process**: This process is a seperate popup window that handles message editing, saving and copying.